|

 Lynx is known to be in service with France, Brazil, Argentina, The Netherlands, Qatar, Denmark, Norway, West Germany and Nigeria.
 The naval version carries anti-ship missiles.

-LYNX AH MARK 7/9 Specifications
+LYNX HELICOPTER MARK 7/9 Specifications

 Length Fuselage 12.06m